- Search The Registry

 - My Account

-African American Registry acknowledges the Japanese attack on Pearl Harbor with 10 short facts that occurred during or after the incident.
+On this date from 1941, we recall the Japanese attack on Pearl Harbor with 10 short Black facts that occurred during or after the incident.

-2. The first issues of African American newspapers after Pearl Harbor ran the headlines “Mr. President, Count on Us,” and “The Black Tenth is Ready.”
+2. The first issues of Black newspapers after Pearl Harbor ran the headlines “Mr. President, Count on Us,” and “The Black Tenth is Ready.”

 3. Joe Louis promised prize money from his next two fights to the Army and Navy relief funds.